 After playing North pretty much turned his back on baseball and became a financial planner first in the San Francisco area and then back near his hometown, in Kirkland, Washington.

 Bill's star bullets were discussed above.
 He also had an unassisted double play in the minors when he caught a fly in short center and ran down the runner who was trying to return to second.
 He had some serious wheels.
 He also has a bio on the SABR site that is very informative.
 It is linked to here.

 In '74 on March 1 Queen kicked off its first ever headlining tour to support its new album "Queen 2."
 On the 2nd were that year's Grammys and Stevie Wonder had a field day with his "Innervisions" capturing Album of the Year and a couple singles, "Living For the City" and "Superstitious" won awards as well.
 Record of the Year went to Roberta Flack for the second year in a row.
 She followed up "Killing Me Softly With His Song" with "The First Time Ever I Saw Your Face."
 They really liked long titles back then.
 On that date also the proto-punk band Television made its NYC debut.
 The group would later go on to be the first house band of the iconic club CBGB's.
 Lastly on the same date Terry Jacks hit Number One in the US with "Seasons in the Sun," setting popular music back a notch.
 On March 9, the new Number One in the UK was by Alvin Stardust and called "Jealous Mind."
+Definitely a must-see video, Stardust looks like a thin Elvis stuffed into a rubber suit who sings in falsetto.
 Also on that side of the pond the band Bad Company made its debut.